-And Isaac departed thence, and pitched his tent in the valley of Gerar, and dwelt there....
+And he lighted upon a certain place, and tarried there all night, because the sun was set; and he to...
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.